 Saving isn’t easy and while it is something that we should ALL be doing, the reality is that we’re not.
 Up and down the country there are so many people who feel as though they can’t afford to save or are actually able to save but are just not doing it.

-This infographic provided by Sunny Loans gives a an eye opening insight into the division of savvy savers and serious spenders across our nation.
+This article from Cashlady gives a an eye opening insight into the division of savvy savers and serious spenders across our nation.
 The truth is though, we will all benefit from saving and we all have to start from somewhere.

 BE PATIENT, KEEP YOUR EYES ON YOUR GOALS & KNOW WHY YOUR SAVINGS ARE IMPORTANT